-Stassie Karanikolaou Rocks Her ‘Fav Hoodie’ In Latest Instagram Update
+Stassie Karanikolaou Rocks Her Favorite Hoodie In Latest Instagram Update

 “Stassie always so stunning and a goddess,” wrote one Instagram user.

-“Good morning beautiful lovely lady I love you,” quipped a second fan.
+“Good morning beautiful lovely lady I love you,” noted a second fan.

 “This look is too precious,” added one admirer with a red heart emoji.